75 Free Easy Quilt Patterns for Beginners

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-This collection of Free Easy Quilt Patterns Perfect for the Beginner Quilter is guaranteed to get you excited about quilting! (* Updated May 2021 to add a few new free quilt patterns and correct any broken outdated links!)
+Are you looking for easy quilt patterns?
+Then you’ll love these simple patterns I am sharing today!
+This collection of over 75 Free Easy Quilt Patterns for Beginners is guaranteed to get you excited about quilting! (* Updated Dec 2022 to add a few new free patterns and correct any broken, outdated links!)

 Did you get a new sewing machine this year?
 Or maybe you’re just ready to dip your toe into the world of quilting?
 If so, today’s post is perfect for you!
-I’ve rounded up 50 fabulously free quilt patterns to share with you today.
+I’ve rounded up over 75 fabulously free quilt patterns to share.

 These easy quilt patterns for beginners will be the perfect way to get started with quilting.
-The best part of this easy quilt pattern roundup is that many of these quilt patterns include step-by-step tutorials with photos to help you sew your quilt.
+The best part of this free quilt pattern roundup is that many of these patterns include detailed instructions with step-by-step tutorials with photos or sometimes even a video tutorial to help you sew your quilt.
 Several even include free pdf quilting patterns to print.

 What Makes a Quilt Pattern Perfect for a Beginner?

 If you are just beginning to dabble in quilting, there are a few things I recommend looking for in a quilt pattern: